The Baier Family

-Daniel Baier was born on 7/10/10 and has been a great addition to the Baier family.
-Daniel and Paul are very close.
+Daniel Bret Baier was born July 10, 2010 and was a welcome addition to the family.
+Daniel and Paul are very close and both boys enjoy playing basketball, soccer and golfing with their dad.